 Acts as the division liaison with University legal counsel relative to student life matters and inquiries.

-Represents the Student Affairs division on campus-wide committees which may include the Institutional Assessment Committee, the Enrollment Management Committee, and other committees as assigned.
+Represents the Student Affairs division on campus-wide committees which may include the Institutional Assessment Committee, the Enrollment Management Committee, University Academic Appeals Committee, and other committees as assigned.

 Other duties as assigned by the Vice President, Student Affairs.

-Minimum of seven years of progressive experience in Student Affairs / Student Conduct at the Associate Director / Director level or above.
+Minimum of seven years of experience in Student Affairs and Student Conduct with progressively increased responsibilities.

 Background Check: Employment at Westfield State University is contingent upon a background check that is satisfactory to the University.
 Failure to provide written authorization for a background check will nullify the offer of employment.